sunnya97/ethereum-developers-guide/contributing.md

 Sadly, time slows for no one.
 Things break, code does not compile, and our docs become less-and-less useful.
 If you find a link that fits this description, please do the two following things.

 First, report the issue on GitBooks.
-Second, if you have the time \(and want to do a good deed for the community\) consideri finding a replacement resource!
+Second, if you have the time \(and want to do a good deed for the community\) consider finding a replacement resource!

 **I want to add a page**